10 of the Best Wineries in Walla Walla (Photos, Map, & More!)

 One way to visit the wineries in Walla Walla is to book a wine tour.
 When you book a tour, you’ll be able to visit multiple wineries in the same day without having to worry about being sober to drive.
 Also, everyone in your party will be able to drink as well.
 When you split the cost among a group of friends or family, it’s also fairly affordable.
 If you book this wine tour, you’ll be able to customize your tour.
 (You can choose the wineries!)

-You can visit all of these wineries we mentioned in this article in one long weekend.
-(We know because we did it ourselves!)
-To minimize driving time, it helps to cluster the wineries together by location.
+We visited all the wineries in this article in one long weekend.
+To minimize driving time, it helped us to cluster the wineries together by location.
 Before your visit, be sure to check out current hours of operation.
 They can change by season, so you may need to adjust!

 Here’s the itinerary we completed: